byanuaria/Ex-Data-Plotting2/README.md

 # Exploratory Data Analysis - Plotting
 The overall goal of this assignment is to explore the National Emissions Inventory database and see what it say about fine particulate matter pollution in the United states over the 10-year period 1999–2008.

-1. Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
+> 1. Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
 Make a plot showing the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.

-#### Test Plot 1
+### Plot 1
 ![plot of Plot1](/images/plot1.png)

  * Based on plot 1, it appears that there is, in fact, a <b>decrease</b> in total PM2.5 emissions in the United States from 1999 to 2008.